DeloitteDigitalDC/REX/README.md

 Based on our discoveries, we created personas to target the distinct user profiles for our prototype.
 Our efforts resulted in [two personas](https://github.com/DeloitteDigitalDC/REX/blob/master/evidence/ux/ReX-Personas-Final.pdf) and the decision to focus on a desktop product responsive to mobile platforms.

 During discovery, we also conducted our sprint planning, set up our initial backlog of user stories, and prioritization.
 We initially planned a one-week sprint.
 As our sprint was running, our team created new user stories based on user feedback and usability testing.
 When the first RFQ submission extension was announced, we scoped a second sprint, and groomed our backlog to prioritize any potential future sprints.
-This current, prioritized backlog was exported from Jira, and can be viewed [here](https://github.com/DeloitteDigitalDC/REX/blob/master/evidence/ReX-Backlog.png).
+This current, prioritized backlog was exported from Jira, and can be viewed [here](https://github.com/DeloitteDigitalDC/REX/blob/master/evidence/ReX-Backlog.png) and the completed user stories from both sprints can be viewed [here](https://github.com/DeloitteDigitalDC/REX/blob/master/evidence/Rex-StoryExport.xlsx).

 ## 2. Design